isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 "I have refused the matchmaker's request as far as possible, but this case is exceptional.
 The world is a strange place, isn't it?
 Dr. Hashizume Chozo, who performed an orthopedic surgery on Mr. Iha, is my old friend and our mutual friend.
 I served as the matchmaker for my old friend, and Mr. Iha served as the host that day."

-Our greeting was very tense.
+Our greeting was very stiff.

 "Hansen's disease became the tie that bound us together.
 One suffers from it, the other cares for it, and we talked about discrimination, our way of life, and decided to get married.
 We are not old enough to talk about our past.
 On the other hand, the price of our youth was not so low as to forget the tears and anger of the past.
 It is said that birds singing in the spring know the sword of cold in the winter wind.
 We begin our new life in the goodwill of all of you."